 In September of 1966, St. Bonaventure became a complete four-year co-educational high school with an enrollment of 264 students.
 Reverend Thomas Meskill became the new Principal, serving from 1966-1976.
 The school’s Alma Mater, composed by Claire Miller of Santa Paula, one of the school’s original graduates, was sung for the first time in the 1966/67 school year.

-Currently approximately 600 students from all areas of Ventura County attend St. Bonaventure High School.
+Currently, approximately 440 students from all areas of Ventura County and southern Santa Barbara County attend Saint Bonaventure High School.